lorenzo-camaione/doc_file_archiver/README.md

 3)The program uses the following data for MySql access:

   	user: script

   	pass: password

+so create a user like this typing:

+	CREATE USER 'script'@'localhost' IDENTIFIED BY 'password';

-so create a user like this or change the source code where needed to use a different user.
+or change the source code where needed to use a different user.